Relocation & Change of Domicile

 may also need legal counsel to ensure they are not overstepping your rights.

-having it approved by the court.
+by the court.
 Tell us about what is going on during a

 free 30-minute consultation.